Terms and conditions

 - Interacting With Us on Social Media

-The Government of Canada and the National Energy Board are committed to providing websites that respect the privacy of visitors.
-This privacy notice summarizes the privacy practices for the National Energy Board’s online activities.
+The Government of Canada and the Canada Energy Regulator are committed to providing websites that respect the privacy of visitors.
+This privacy notice summarizes the privacy practices for the Canada Energy Regulator’s online activities.

 All personal information collected by this institution is governed by the Privacy Act.
 This means that you will be informed of the purpose for which your personal information is being collected and how to exercise your right of access to that information.